arielf/speedtests/README.md

 # Internet speed data

-This repository [github.com://arielf/speedtests](https://github.com/arielf/speedtests) contains data about internet speeds.
+This repository [github.com://arielf/speedtests](https://github.com/arielf/speedtests) contains data about internet-speeds and code to allow anyone to reproduce the results.

 ## HOWTO